 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
-In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
-The DSL is Sara Gmitrowicz and the DDSLs are Kirsty Eddleston & Jane Bowden.
-There is a nominated safeguarding governor, Katie Ford who will take leadership responsibility for safeguarding.
-The Chair of Governors David Moorman will receive reports of allegations against the head teacher and act on the behalf of the governing body.
+In this school, any individual can contact the Designated Safeguarding Lead (DSL)

+or their Deputy (DDSL) if they have concerns about a child or young person.

+The DSL is Sara Gmitrowicz, Executive Head teacher.
+The DDSLs are Kirsty Eddleston, Head of School, and Sarah Thornley, SENCo.

+There is a nominated safeguarding governor, Katie Ford, who will take leadership responsibility for safeguarding.
+The Chair of Governors, David Moorman, will receive reports of allegations against the head teacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2022.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.